Composing Policy Gradients and Prompt Optimization for Language Model Programs: Experiments

-\paragraph{Vanilla CoT}We adopt the Chain-of-Thought (CoT) prompting method introduced by \citet{wei2023chainofthoughtpromptingelicitsreasoning}, where each module’s prompt instructs the language model to first generate a \textit{reasoning} field before producing its final answer.
+\textbf{Vanilla CoT.} We adopt the Chain-of-Thought (CoT) prompting method introduced by \citet{wei2023chainofthoughtpromptingelicitsreasoning}, where each module's prompt instructs the language model to first generate a \textit{reasoning} field before producing its final output (e.g., answer, search\_query).
+This creates a strong prompt baseline to compare our methods against.
 Unless stated otherwise, both the prompt-optimization and \mmgrpo{} methods described below begin training from this base CoT prompt.
 We refer to this initial prompt configuration as the ``Vanilla CoT'' program.

-\paragraph{MIPROv2} We use the state-of-the-art prompt optimizer Multiprompt Instruction PRoposal Optimizer Version 2 (MIPROv2; \citealt{opsahl-ong-etal-2024-optimizing}) as our prompt-optimized baseline.
-For our experiments, we use the \texttt{auto=medium} setting, which uses \texttt{12} trials; \texttt{12} few-shot and \texttt{6} instruction candidates, and automatically uses a 80\% of the train set for validation.
-We refer to the program we optimize using MIPROv2 with these settings as the prompt-optimized program and re-use it for the BetterTogether strategy below.
+\textbf{MIPROv2.} We use the state-of-the-art prompt optimizer Multiprompt Instruction PRoposal Optimizer Version 2 (MIPROv2; \citealt{opsahl-ong-etal-2024-optimizing}) as our prompt-optimized baseline.
+MIPROv2 jointly optimizes module prompts—free-form instructions and optional few-shot examples—by (i) bootstrapping candidate exemplars, (ii) proposing instructions, and (iii) selecting high-yield instruction–example combinations via Bayesian optimization over program-level metrics.
+For our experiments, we use the \texttt{medium} setting, which uses \texttt{12} trials; \texttt{12} few-shot and \texttt{6} instruction candidates, and automatically uses 80\% of the train set for validation.
+We refer to the program optimized using MIPROv2 with these settings as the prompt-optimized program and re-use it for the BetterTogether strategy below.

-\paragraph{mmGRPO} We train our models using the HuggingFace \texttt{GRPOTrainer}, each with a maximum context length of $8192$ tokens.
+\textbf{mmGRPO.} Except when specified otherwise, \mmgrpo{} refers to the module-level variant used in our main experiments.
+We train our models using the \texttt{GRPOTrainer} in HuggingFace TRL \citep{vonwerra2020trl}, each with a maximum context length of $8{,}192$ tokens.
 Training is performed with a temperature of $0.6$, a learning rate of $1 \times 10^{-5}$, gradient accumulation steps of $20$, with per device train batch size of $1$.
 We use $\beta = 0.01$ and gradient norm clipping of $0.1$ for \qwenthreeshort{}; and $\beta = 0.04$ and gradient norm clipping of $0.5$ for \llamathreepointoneshort{}.